 - If you were found guilty after a jury trial or a bench trial, the judge sets aside the verdict.

-However, an expungement does not affect your obligation to disclose the conviction when applying for
+An expungement does not affect your obligation to disclose a DUI conviction when applying for:

 - state licenses or